Seiger/sLang/README.md

 **sLang** Seiger Lang multi language Management Module for Evolution CMS admin panel.

+If you're looking to create a multilingual site powered by Evolution CMS, then the sLang module is just what you need.

 The work of the module is based on the use of the standard Laravel functionality for multilingualism.

 ## Features